YigitTurali/ece236_project/README.md

 ## Project Overview

-This research project explores advanced machine learning techniques for multi-class classification, focusing on both supervised and unsupervised learning methodologies.
-The project was conducted by researchers from the Electrical and Computer Engineering department at the University of California, Los Angeles.
+This research project explores linear programming techniques for multi-class classification, focusing on both supervised and unsupervised learning methodologies.
+The project was conducted for the course ECE236A, offered by the Electrical and Computer Engineering department at the University of California, Los Angeles.

 ## Authors